fephil/tali/README.md

 ### Adding PHP extensions

-If extra PHP modules are required e.g. GD, you can add them to the lesnar.yml file, under the PHP packages variable.
+If extra PHP modules are required e.g. GD, you can add them to the lesnar.yml file, under the PHP extensions variable.
 Make sure you add the PHP 7 version of each extension e.g `php7.0-gd`.
 You can then install the extensions by running `vagrant provision` in the project folder.

 If you log into the Virtual Machine, you can run the following command to find available PHP 7 extensions: